halorZero/WeedDetection/readme.md

 ## for other groups(if exists)
 the purpose of release is to share my code within out group, and also welcome other groups to improve together.

-for me, copy is discouraged but allowed. `however, you should ask the teacher whether you can do it, and me know`
+for me, copy is discouraged but allowed. `however, you should ask the teacher whether you can do it, and let me know`

 ## result
 ![avartar](image.png)